ESCAPE-pain is a NICE approved, award-winning programme for people with chronic joint pain. It achieves fantastic results and saves NHS resources.

 Next steps and spread

-We continue to spread the programme widely in south London and nationally, working with a range of health and leisure organisations, and Arthritis Research UK.
+We continue to spread the programme widely in south London and nationally, working with a range of health and leisure organisations, and continue our partnership working with Arthritis Research UK.

-We have launched a patient app, so that people are able to access the programme digitally even if they are not able to access an ESCAPE-pain site.
+We have launched a patient app, freely available on Android and Apple devices, so that people are able to access the programme content digitally even if they are not able to access an ESCAPE-pain programme in person.
 It is useful as an aide-memoire to help people who have already completed the programme to continue to manage their condition.

 Find out more